Training Nonlinear Transformers for Chain-of-Thought Inference: A Theoretical Generalization Analysis: Theoretical Results

 \subsection{ICL Generalization and Comparison with CoT}

-Because only input-label pairs are used as context examples without intermediate reasoning steps for ICL, then the input-label pairs in context examples should be accurate on average.
-Otherwise, the context examples are not informative about the task and will lead to the failure of ICL.
+Because only input-label pairs are used as context examples for ICL, the input-label pairs in context examples should be accurate overall to be informative about the task.
 We formulate this requirement as Condition \ref{cond: icl}.

-\begin{condition} For the testing task $f=f_K\circ \cdots \circ f_1\in\mathcal{T}'$, we have that for any $i\in[M']$, \end{condition} Condition \ref{cond: icl} requires that in a context example, if the input TSR is $\bfmu_i'$, then the output TSR needs to be $f(\bfmu_i')$ with the largest probability over all other TSR patterns.
-It is intuitive that the success of ICL requires this condition.
-Note that although (\ref{eqn: Ak_ij}) indicates that, $A_k^f(i,j^*)$ achieves the largest value for all $j$ when $\bfmu_{j^*}'=f_k(\bfmu_i')$ for every $k$ and $i$, (\ref{eqn: Ak_ij}) does not always lead to (\ref{eqn:icl cond}).
-Example \ref{eg: inference} demonstrates a case where Condition \ref{cond: icl} does not hold.
-Given the input $\bfmu_1'$, the correct inference output shall be $\bfmu_2'$, but $\bfB^f$ indicates that the most probable output is $\bfmu_1'$.
+\begin{condition} For the testing task $f=f_K\circ \cdots \circ f_1\in\mathcal{T}'$, we have that for any $i\in[M']$, \end{condition} Condition \ref{cond: icl} requires that in a context example, if the input TSR is $\bfmu_i'$, then $f(\bfmu_i')$ is the output TSR pattern with the highest probability over all TSR patterns.
+Note that (\ref{eqn: Ak_ij}) indicates that, for every $k$ and $i$, when $\bfmu_i'$ is the $k$-th step input, $f_k(\bfmu_i')$ is the step-$k$ output with the highest probability over all TSR patterns.
+However, (\ref{eqn: Ak_ij}) does not necessarily imply (\ref{eqn:icl cond}).
+In Example \ref{eg: inference}, given the input $\bfmu_1'$, although the inference trajectory $\bfmu_1'\rightarrow\bfmu_1'\rightarrow\bfmu_2'$ under $f$ has the highest probability over all $2$-step trajectories, $\bfmu_1'$ has the higher probability to be the final output than the correct output $\bfmu_2'$ by the two-step transition matrix $\bfB^f$, thus violating Condition \ref{cond: icl}.

 Our result of the ICL generalization is stated as follows.